-Caroline Rhea Played Aunt Hilda In 'Sabrina The Teenage Witch' For A Reason You Will Absolutely Relate To
+Why Caroline Rhea Decided To Play Aunt Hilda In 'Sabrina The Teenage Witch' Is Relatable AF

 Sabrina The Teenage Witch wasn't just compulsively watchable for its tiny blonde protagonist, but thanks to her bubbly aunts.
 So the reason why Caroline Rhea aka Aunt Hilda joined Sabrina The Teenage Witch in the first place will most likely only contribute to any sane reader's love for those characters and reinforce that the actor was the perfect fit for the role of Sabrina's unlucky-in-love aunt, Hilda.

 From the sounds of what Rhea told Entertainment Weekly, it seems like she was mainly prompted by an awful breakup.
 She explains that, at the time, she had "a horrible boyfriend" and they went on holiday to Hawaii together.
 The relationship was so unhappy that they broke up even before the pictures from the vacation had been developed — and those photos were Polaroids, she quips.
 Around the time she returned, Rhea described how:

 "...my friend [creator of Sabrina The Teenage Witch] Nell Scovell called me and she had created this show and she said to me, 'Caroline, why did you pass on the show?
 I think you would really love it' and...
 I go, 'Tell me about the character' and she said, 'She’s a witch and she’s recently imprisoned a man who didn’t love her in her ring and I was like, 'I’ll do it'."

 This visceral identification with the sort of witch who would imprison a terrible ex in a piece of jewellery makes the actor a shoo-in for the part of Aunt Hilda, whose love life was pretty dispiriting until close to the end of the series.